cybercongress/foundation/thc.md

 => Add / Remove liquidity

+## Staking Beach

+Liquidity reward is split between stakers and liquidity providers.
+The idea is the following: the more LiquidityRatio is set by the consensus - the less percent of Liquidity rewards is being recieved by stakers.
+Doing so we ensure that stakeholders will tend to the equilibrium ratio which will optimally incentiveze liquidity.

+Staker rewards =

+=> Stake / Unstake on LiquidityRatio

-## Deep sea
+## Deep Sea

 Considering that the same mechanics can be applied to any fungible token we distinct them as a new asset class called "elastic".
 We created a factory which allow to deploy them easily.

 Factory for deploying: params: percent for self, contract for self, base token contract